$L^p$-Minkowski Problem under Curvature Pinching: Introduction

 Then the even log-Minkowski problem for $K$ has a unique solution:

 and $K$ satisfies the even log-Minkowski inequality:

 with equality if and only if $L = c K$ for some $c > 0$. \end{corollary}

 In fact, we shall see that our proof yields a slightly better estimate for $p_\gamma$ as a function of $\gamma$, but we have stated the most elegant formulation above.
 Note that $\gamma < \infty$ by compactness of $\S^{n-1}$ and strict convexity of $K$, and so the above results always yield a non-trivial improvement over the classical uniqueness in the ($L^1$-) Minkowski problem and Minkowski inequality, which however apply to arbitrary (possibly non-symmetric nor smooth) convex bodies.
+As explained in \cite[Remark 1.4]{EMilman-IsomorphicLogMinkowski}, the inequalities (\ref{eq:main-Lp-Minkowski-Inq}) and (\ref{eq:main-log-Minkowski-Inq}) also hold for $K \in \K_e$ which are obtained as Hausdorff limits of $K_i$'s satisfying the assumption (\ref{eq:intro-pinching}).

 Furthermore, note that Theorem \ref{thm:main} is sharp for the case that $\gamma= \frac{\beta}{\alpha} = 1$, when $K$ is necessarily an origin-symmetric ellipsoid $\EE$.
 That case was excluded from the formulation since $p_1 = 1 - \frac{n+1}{1} = -n$ is the critical exponent for the $L^p$-Minkowski problem, due to the $\GL(n,\R)$ equivariance of the centro-affine Gauss curvature $\frac{\Leb}{S_{-n} K} = \kappa_K / h_K^{1+n}$ \cite{Tzitzeica1908,ChouWang-LpMinkowski}; in particular, the centro-affine Gauss curvature of any centered ellipsoid $\EE$ in $\R^n$ is constant and depends only on its volume: $S_{-n} \EE = c_n V(\EE)^2 \Leb$, so no uniqueness can hold when $p=-n$.
 However, applying Theorem \ref{thm:main} with $\gamma \searrow 1$, we recover (in the origin-symmetric case) the sharp uniqueness result by Brendle--Choi--Daskalopoulos \cite{BCD-PowerOfGaussCurvatureFlow} in the full range $p \in (-n,1)$ and its extension to centered ellipsoids from \cite[Remark 2.7]{EMilman-IsomorphicLogMinkowski}.
 We remark that centered ellipsoids are in fact the only complete elliptic hypersurfaces with constant centro-affine Gauss curvature, as shown by Calabi \cite{Calabi-CompleteAffineHyperspheres}.